Course

 There will be 2 aid stations on the Medium, Long & X-Long Courses, 1 on the Short Course and none on the X-Short Course, There will be SAG and Technical Support.

 The Sugar Sand (a local term for the sand in the Pine Barrens) can be hard packed or quite loose, thus the unpaved roads of the courses can change a lot based upon season, temperature and recent weather; it is not uncommon for them to change bay-by-day.
-We recommend a minimum tire size of 32mm (35mm would be better on the sand roads), and use of off-road pedals, in case any walking or portaging is required.
+We recommend a minimum tire size of 35mm (wider is better, and use of off-road pedals, in case any walking or portaging is required.
 Gravel or Cyclocross bikes will be best suited for the event.

 Due to the lack of road signs (particularly on the secondary roads) and poor cell phone signal reliability, use of GPS (downloaded and saved to your device in advance for off-line use) is essential.